Serve receive training

 The sequence that keeps you in-system.

 Not tips.
 Not vibes.
-A repeatable chain of decisions you can run when the serve gets fast, hostile, and targeted.
+A repeatable decision chain you can run when the serve gets fast, hostile, and targeted.

 Decision speed